 He wiped sweat from his brow.
 “I think my brain is incubating.”

 “Oh, sorry.”
-Snow started to fall around him, and the temperature dropped dramatically.
+With a flash of her blue eyes, snow started to fall around him, and the temperature dropped dramatically.

 “There’s the altar.”
 Charlotte pointed her chin toward a giant mosaic of a dark-haired woman in a bodysuit made of flowing lava.